aisha-ysn/TeamProfile-Generator/README.md

   - [Contributors](#contributors)

 ## Command Line
-This is a command-line application that generates a professional README.md from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
-The application will be invoked with the following command:
+This is a command-line application; the application will be invoked with the following command:

 ```
 node index.js